 In 1955, Ladoumègue, who was a national hero, released his autobiography Dans ma foulée (In my stride).

-Video portrait of Jules Ladoumègue, former Mile world record holder and idol of French athletics, at age 56 through his daily activities.
+Below, video portrait of Jules Ladoumègue, former Mile world record holder and idol of French athletics, at age 56 through his daily activities (1963).